Design Patterns | Set 2 (Factory Method)

 Factory method is a creational design pattern, i.e., related to object creation.
-In Factory pattern, we create object without exposing the creation logic to client and the client use the same common interface to create new type of object.
+In Factory pattern, we create objects without exposing the creation logic to the client and the client uses the same common interface to create a new type of object.

-The idea is to use a static member-function (static factory method) which creates & returns instances, hiding the details of class modules from user.
+The idea is to use a static member-function (static factory method) that creates & returns instances, hiding the details of class modules from the user.

 A factory pattern is one of the core design principles to create an object, allowing clients to create objects of a library(explained below) in a way such that it doesn’t have tight coupling with the class hierarchy of the library.

-What is meant when we talk about library and clients?
+What is meant when we talk about libraries and clients?

-A library is something which is provided by some third party which exposes some public APIs and clients make calls to those public APIs to complete its task.
+A library is something that is provided by some third party that exposes some public APIs and clients make calls to those public APIs to complete their tasks.
 A very simple example can be different kinds of Views provided by Android OS.